cscart/docs/en/user_guide/manage_products/options/global_options.rst

 #.
 Go to **Products → Options**.

 #.
-Click the **Apply to products** button in the upper right part of the page.
+Click the gear button in the upper right part of the page and choose **Apply to products**.
 This will open a new page where you'll be able to select which options to apply, and to which products.

    .. image:: img/apply_to_products_01.png
        :align: center